 Get your 8-year-olds (3rd graders) reading nonfiction books!
-It’s a different kind of reading than fiction and extremely important for their future success when they’ll be reading for information.
-Here’s a list of good book recommendations and reviews to get them started.
+It’s important to have a balance of fiction and nonfiction in your reading diet.
+Why?
+Because it’s extremely important for readers’ future success when they’ll be required to read for information in the upper grades, middle school, and high school.

 The Squirrels’ Busy Year (A First Science Storybook) by Martin Jenkins, illustrated by Richard Jones